matloff/R-vs.-Python-for-Data-Science/README.md

 *Win for Python.*

+Not a big issue in Data Science, but it does come up in some contexts.

 Classical computer science data structures, e.g. binary trees, are easy to implement in Python.
-While this can be done in R in various ways, it is not as good.
-Not a big issue in Data Science, but it does come up in some contexts.
+It is not part of base R, but can be done in various ways, e.g. the datastructures package, which wraps the widely-used Boost C++ library.

 ## Online help